-Thanks for your interest in our medically tailored meal home delivery program.
+Thanks for your interest in our home-delivered, medically tailored meal program.
 Here are a few of the questions we often receive about our service.
-If your specific question is not answered here, please get in touch!
-Our contact information is at the bottom of the page.
+If your specific question is not answered here, please reach out to our client services team.

-Our home-delivered meals are provided free of charge to clients.
+Our home-delivered meals are provided at no cost to our clients.
 We are funded by individual donations, foundations, corporations, public funds, and contracts with health care providers/payers so that we can deliver meals without any cost to recipients.

 We deliver meals along the I-25 corridor, from Pueblo to Weld counties, and into Douglas and Boulder counties, and we continue to expand.
 View our current map of delivery boundaries.